 But now that the partnership is being dissolved (divorce), you have questions about how California will divide up the assets and liabilities of The Community.

-You’ve heard that because California is a Community Property state, spouses split everything 50-50, but you don't know how to decipher community property vs separate property, how to untangle assets or debts that have been co-mingled during the course of your marriage and whether or not you and your spouse actually get a say in how to divide your property and debts in a fair and equitable way.
+As you probably know, California is a community property state, where everything is split 50-50, but you have questions of whether this applies to everything, don't know how to decipher community property vs separate property, how to untangle assets or debts that have been co-mingled during the course of your marriage and whether or not you and your spouse actually get a say in how to divide your property and debts in a fair and equitable way.

-You also want to make sure that all the income you worked so hard to earn doesn’t wind up getting wasted on divorce attorneys and outrageous legal fees.
+You also want to make sure that all the income you worked so hard to earn does not wind up in the pockets of divorce attorneys and on legal fees.

-” Similarly, any mortgages, credit cards, car loans or other debts accumulated during the marriage (or domestic partnership) also belong to the community - regardless of which spouse or domestic partner actually acquired the income (or community asset) or incurred the debt during the marriage (or domestic partnership).
+Similarly, any mortgages, credit cards, car loans or other debts accumulated during the marriage/domestic partnership also presumably belongs to The Community,regardless of which spouse or domestic partner actually acquired the income or incurred the debt.

 Unlike community property, separate property is anything the spouses can prove they owned or owed before the marriage, and continued to keep completely separate during the marriage.